suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 encrypted payload into a component with the suit-directive-write directive.

 The SUIT manifest in diagnostic notation (with line breaks added for readability) is shown here:

 ~~~
 {::include examples/suit-manifest-aes-kw-content.diag.signed}
 ~~~

-In hex format, the SUIT manifest is this:
+In hex format, the SUIT manifest is:

 ~~~
 {::include examples/suit-manifest-aes-kw-content.hex.signed}
 ~~~

 ## AES Key Wrap Example with Fetch + Copy Directives {#example-AES-KW-copy}